impredicative/irc-rss-feed-bot/README.md

 * `shorten` indicates whether to use Bitly to shorten URLs.
 It is "yes" by default and can otherwise be "no".
 Setting this is recommended only for feeds with naturally short URLs.

+A `posts.sqlite` database file is written by the bot in the same directory as `config.yaml`.
+It must not be lost.

 ### Deployment
 * Some but not all warning and error alerts are sent to `##{nick}-alerts`.
 For example, if the nick is `Feed[bot]`, these alerts will be sent to `##Feed[bot]-alerts`.